 It’s surprising that a device like this hasn’t existed before.
 But as I said earlier, DJs wanting something to achieve this use case in the past have usually had to use a more expensive, more fully featured audio interface, with features and functions they don’t need – or indeed use an adaptor cable to “hack” their phone or iPad to accept a single, mono input to record that way.
 Neither solution is massively satisfactory.

 The iRig Studio changes all that.
-With up to 24-bit, 48kHz sampling, the audio quality is great, and for us this is the first audio interface we’ve found that hits this sweet spot that we’ve been looking for for recording DJ sets, with the possibility of direct monitoring, recording crowd noises if we wish, and having simple yet effective control over the recording volume.
+With up to 24-bit, 48kHz sampling, the audio quality is great, and for us this is the first audio interface we’ve found that hits this sweet spot that we’ve been looking for when recording DJ sets, with the possibility of direct monitoring, recording crowd noises if we wish, and having simple yet effective control over the recording volume.

-We did find that sometimes we needed to unplug it and plug it in again for our audio to be recognised, so we docked half a star fro that, but overall, we loved this little interface.
-The best praise we can give it is that we’ve adopted it and use it every to record performances right here at Digital DJ Tips.
+We did find that sometimes we needed to unplug it and plug it in again for our audio to be recognised, so we docked half a star for that, but overall, we loved this little interface.
+The best praise we can give it is that we’ve adopted it and use it regularly to record performances right here at Digital DJ Tips.

 The competition: EvermixBox 4

-Perhaps the closest to it (and in this case, something aimed specifically at DJs) is Evermix’s Mixbox 4.
+Perhaps the closest to it (and in this case, something aimed specifically at DJs) is the EvermixBox 4.
 This little metal-cased device is roughly the same size, has two RCA inputs, lets you charge your iOS device while DJing and recording, and lets you plug in a mic too; however, it doesn’t have onboard in/out and record level volume controls, or mono/stereo and loopback controls.

 Instead, Evermix’s device is tied closely to Evermix’s own app for recording and sharing mixes, and is designed to make it all as simple as possible – managing your recording level for you, for instance.
 But as it doesn’t have the direct output that the iRig Stream has, it means you’ll need a dedicated second output from your DJ device just for recording, which is a big advantage of the iRig Stream for users of controllers that don’t have that.